After abstaining on UN Syria vote, China backs political fix

-BEIJING (AP) — China’s foreign minister says the conflict in Syria needs to be addressed through a political settlement after Beijing abstained from a U.N. resolution condemning the reported use of chemical weapons by Syria’s government.
+BEIJING (AP) — China’s foreign minister said Thursday that the conflict in Syria needs to be addressed through a political settlement after Beijing abstained from a U.N. resolution condemning the reported use of chemical weapons by Syria’s government.

 The resolution brought by Britain, France and the United States was vetoed by Russia on Wednesday.